Scams

 This is when a stranger pretends to be a trustworthy organisation, bank, or government agency through email, text, or calls to get you to provide them with personal information like your banking login details, passwords, or personal information – name, address, age.

 According to Netsafe, this online scam is the most common among students.
 This scam threatens someone with private pictures, videos, or personal information against them.
 This is usually through blackmail for the person to send money or more content.
-This form of “sexting blackmail” has increased up to 20% in the last year, mostly targeting young men (Critic, 2023).
-The scam victims are often targeted via WhatsApp and Snapchat through images screenshotted or screen recordings threatening victims to pay money.
+This form of 'sexting blackmail' has increased by up to 20 percent in the last year, mostly targeting young men (Critic, 2023).
+The scam victims are often targeted via WhatsApp and Snapchat through images, screenshots, or screen recordings, threatening victims to pay money.

-This is when scammers will call you pretending to be from a well-known company like:
+This is when scammers will call you pretending to be from a well-known company such as:

-• a mobile phone provider like One NZ, or
+- A mobile phone provider like One NZ

-This is when a scammer will attempt to get you to join schemes under the false assumption that you’ll receive financial or personal gains to ‘get rich quick.’ – where and what this would look like (brief)
+This is when a scammer will attempt to get you to join schemes under the false assumption that you’ll receive financial or personal gains to ‘get rich quick'.

 This list may seem daunting, but don’t fret!
 By staying vigilant and informed, you can significantly reduce the risk of falling victim to online scams.
 Explore different ways you can avoid being scammed!